Patronicity Resources Logo

 We believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.

-In January 2022, Sue Mills led the Patriarche Park Pickleball Association in East Lansing, Michigan to launch the crowdfunding campaign East Lansing Patriarche Park Pickleball Renovation Project.
-Revamping the existing structures would cement Patriarche Park as a gathering place for everyone in the community, uniting it with other park features that are relevant to all ages.
-Their goal was to remove six 50-year-old existing pickleball courts and replace them with one new tennis court and ten new pickleball courts that were up-to-date on electrical and fencing, and paired with an equipment shed.
+In January 2022, Sue Mills led the Patriarche Park Pickleball Association in East Lansing, Michigan, to launch the crowdfunding campaign East Lansing Patriarche Park Pickleball Renovation Project.
+Revamping the existing structures would cement Patriarche Park as a gathering place for everyone in the community, uniting it with other park features relevant to all ages.
+Their goal was to remove six 50-year-old existing pickleball courts and replace them with one new tennis court and ten new pickleball courts that were up-to-date on electrical and fencing and paired with an equipment shed.

 Partnering with The City of East Lansing's Department of Parks, Recreation and the Arts, the Patriarche Park Pickleball Association came together to redevelop the pickleball courts at East Lansing’s Patriarche Park.
 The expansive project received a $300,000 grant and $200,000 in additional funding from the City of East Lansing, but that still wasn’t enough to help complete this new sports complex.